Syncop8/Agile88/_docs/FAQ.md

 What do we do?
 --------------------------

-Agile88 is an online platform that connects businesses with a global network of top independent agile consultants for project based work.
+Agile88 is an online platform that connects businesses with a global network of top independent multi-discplinary agile consultants for digital and technology-intensive project based work.

 How does it work for clients?
 -----------------------------